-First, of course, is that MarTech is a portmanteau of marketing and technology.
-I missed a great opportunity to come up with the term… I was using MarketingTech for years before rebranding my site after MarTech was adopted industry-wide.
+First, of course, MarTech is a portmanteau of marketing and technology.
+I missed an excellent opportunity to come up with the term… I used MarketingTech for years before rebranding my site after MarTech was adopted industry-wide.

 Here’s a great video from my friends at Element Three that provides a brief and simple video description of What Is Martech: